 Omega Block

-By Easter week, the line at the base of Peak 7 bloated off a thin stripe of snow onto the dirt.
-Crowds bootpacked around the mud, some because they couldn’t get refunds; others, who flew in from tropical places, because they don’t know any better.
+Easter week.
+The line at the base of Peak 7 went beyond what was left of the snow, onto dirt.
+They bootpacked around the mud, some because they couldn’t get refunds; others because they don’t know any better.
 The concept of winter—what it should look like, and when it should end—is subjectively relative.
-Up the chair, things were not much better.
-The trees teemed with porcupines and bears waking up too soon.

 Some locals in t-shirts glanced up at Peak 6, gashed with rocks and portending wet slides.
 They shook their heads.